 Important Dates for the Galord family

 This web page shows only a small excerpt of our Galord research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galord History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galord History in all our PDF Extended History products and printed products wherever possible.

 Galord Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, Anglo-Norman surnames like Galord are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Galord include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galord family (pre 1700)